pyladies/pyladies/www/_posts/2013-04-04-computer-science-outreach-magic.md

 Optional Follow-up
 ------------------

 Make sure the learner really understands by **putting the cards back into their parity'd state and asking him to close his eyes and guess which card his friend flipped**.
 This is demoed in the video above.
-If you have more time for more than a quick wow moment, you can ask the learner
+If you have more time for more than a quick wow moment, you can ask the learner:

-Does it matter if the error is in the parity bits?
+* Does it matter if the error is in the parity bits?
-Is it possible to detect two errors, and if so, can they be corrected?
+* Is it possible to detect two errors, and if so, can they be corrected?
-How about three errors?
+* How about three errors?

 Practice!